soberman/URLQueryBuilder/README.md

 # NSURL+URLQueryBuilder

 Fully Swift compatible handy category, that helps building GET queries with ease.
-All you need to do is to provide base URL and a dictionary of query items and get your already build NSURL as a return value.
+All you need to do is to provide base URL and a dictionary of query items and get your ready-to-use NSURL as a return value.

 ``` objective-c
 NSString *baseURL = @"https://google.com/search";